-The bar's collective self interest, whether in the field of IP or otherwise, can only be served if lawyers prepare for the increasing globalization and the demands of a multi-cultural society in the international marketplace of products and ideas.
-Recruiting, training, and retaining a diverse group of attorneys and paying attention to how each individual contributes to the common goals and objectives of the organization are the best ways to augment diversity in a law practice, and are also the crucial components of any long-term business development plan.
+The Bar's collective self-interest, whether in the field of IP or otherwise, can only be served if lawyers prepare for the increasing globalization and the demands of a multi-cultural society in the international marketplace of products and ideas.
+Recruiting, training and retaining a diverse group of attorneys and paying attention to how each individual contributes to the common goals and objectives of the organization are the best ways to augment diversity in a law practice and are crucial to any long-term business development plan. \blacktriangleleft